dbosk/introtools/terminal/terminal.md

 ## Assessment

-Log into the remote system, create a directory called `datintro20`.
-(We suggest that you work in this directory for this course from now on.)
+Log into the remote system, create a directory called `datintro20` in your home directory (the home directory is where you start when you just log in, you can also get there if you type `cd` without any arguments).
+We suggest that you work in the `datintro20` directory for this course from now on.
+(Note that we can check that this directory exists, so ensure that you've created it in your home directory.)